marinacleavenger/marinacleavenger.github.io/essays/mischose.md

 First semester of my sophomore year of college I was enrolled into BUS 310 (Business Statistics) and BUS 311 (Information Systems).
 From those two classes, the spark for technology and business crossing over excited me.
 I was first introduced to Management Information System in BUS 311.
 SQL, Access Database, and Salesforce were my favorite topics we learned.
 From there, I did a lot of research about MIS.
 I met with multiple MIS majors, I talked to people who have the degree, and spent too much time on Youtube learning about the major.

-In the end, I decided to offically change my major/direction.
+In the end, I decided to officially change my major/direction.
 What attracted me most was that I would never stop learning after I completed the degree.
 Also, the classes seemed very interesting to me that I would take at UH in the future.